-§ 418.60 Condition of participation: Infection control.
+§ 484.70 Condition of Participation: Infection Prevention and Control.

-- (d) Standard: COVID-19 Vaccination of facility staff.
-The hospice must develop and implement policies and procedures to ensure that all staff are fully vaccinated for COVID-19.
+(d) Standard: COVID-19 Vaccination of Home Health Agency staff.
+The home health agency (HHA) must develop and implement policies and procedures to ensure that all staff are fully vaccinated for COVID-19.
 For purposes of this section, staff are considered fully vaccinated if it has been 2 weeks or more since they completed a primary vaccination series for COVID-19.
-The completion of a primary vaccination series for COVID-19 is defined here as the administration of a single-dose vaccine, or the administration of all required doses of a multi-dose vaccine. - (1) Regardless of clinical responsibility or patient contact, the policies and procedures must apply to the following hospice staff, who provide any care, treatment, or other services for the hospice and/or its patients: - (i) Hospice employees; - (ii) Licensed practitioners; - (iii) Students, trainees, and volunteers; and - (iv) Individuals who provide care, treatment, or other services for the hospice and/or its patients, under contract or by other arrangement. - (2) The policies and procedures of this section do not apply to the following hospice staff: - (i) Staff who exclusively provide telehealth or telemedicine services outside of the settings where hospice services are provided to patients and who do not have any direct contact with patients, patient families and caregivers, and other staff specified in paragraph (d)(1) of this section; and - (ii) Staff who provide support services for the hospice that are performed exclusively outside of the settings where hospice services are provided to patients and who do not have any direct contact with patients, patient families and caregivers, and other staff specified in paragraph (d)(1) of this section.
+The completion of a primary vaccination series for COVID-19 is defined here as the administration of a single-dose vaccine, or the administration of all required doses of a multi-dose vaccine.
+(1) Regardless of clinical responsibility or patient contact, the policies and procedures must apply to the following HHA staff, who provide any care, treatment, or other services for the HHA and/or its patients:

+(i) HHA employees;

+- (ii) Licensed practitioners; - (iii) Students, trainees, and volunteers; and - (iv) Individuals who provide care, treatment, or other services for the HHA and/or its patients, under contract or by other arrangement. - (2) The policies and procedures of this section do not apply to the following HHA staff:

+(i) Staff who exclusively provide telehealth or telemedicine services outside of the settings where home health services are directly provided to patients and who do not have any direct contact with patients, families, and caregivers, and other staff specified in paragraph (d)(1) of this section; and

+(ii) Staff who provide support services for the HHA that are performed exclusively outside of the settings where home health services are directly provided to patients and who do not have any direct contact with patients, families, and caregivers, and other staff specified in paragraph (d)(1) of this section.